yongler/Peggle-clone/README.md

 - confusement pegs are shown with
 ![peg-yellow](https://user-images.githubusercontent.com/68801331/221580911-4c2c68ca-fe01-4598-bee5-1ba971dbaa6b.png)

+Also, all games (no matter the game mode) have time limit of 90 seconds.
+When the timer becomes 0, player loses. (bells and whistles)

 ## Dev Guide
 You may put your dev guide either in this section, or in a new file entirely.